frontenddogma/web-development-glossary/manuscript/t.md

 Tooling
 : All the software used in the development process.
 The term “tooling” is often used particularly to refer to CLI tools and scripts with which parts of a workflow are being supported or automated.

-Top posting
-: A posting style in which the reply precedes the quoted original message. [†](#w-posting-style)

 Top-level domain
 : One of the domains at the highest level in the hierarchical Domain Name System of the Internet.
 The top-level domain names are installed in the root zone of the name space.
 For all domains in lower levels, it is the last part of the domain name, that is, the last label of a fully qualified domain name.
 For example, in the domain name “example.com”, the top-level domain is “com”.
 Responsibility for the management of most top-level domains is delegated to specific organizations by the Internet Corporation for Assigned Names and Numbers (ICANN), which operates the Internet Assigned Numbers Authority (IANA) and is in charge of maintaining the DNS root zone. [†](#w-tld)

+Top-posting
+: A posting style in which the reply precedes the quoted original message. [†](#w-posting-style)

 TOP500
 : A project that ranks and details the 500 most powerful non-distributed computer systems in the world.
 The TOP500 project was started in 1993 and publishes an updated list of the supercomputers twice a year. [†](#w-top500) ℹ︎ [top500.org](https://www.top500.org/)